WayScience/nf1_schwann_cell_painting_data/3.processing_features/README.md

 We use [CytoTable](https://github.com/cytomining/CytoTable/tree/main) to extract single cells and merge them from the SQLite outputs and convert into paraquet files.

+**NOTE:** There is currently a bug where extra rows of all `NaNs` are being added into the converted files.
+In the notebook, we rewrite the file to remove those artifacts.
+This issue is noted in the CytoTable repo here: https://github.com/cytomining/CytoTable/issues/86

 ## Pycytominer

 We use [Pycytominer](https://github.com/cytomining/pycytominer) to perform the annotation, normalization, and feature selection of the merged single cell data (parquet files from CytoTable).